AriFordsham/GHCWiki/linear-types.md

 ## Implementation

+Description of the implementation: [linear-types/implementation](linear-types/implementation)

-The implementation in progress can be found at [https://github.com/tweag/ghc/tree/linear-types](https://github.com/tweag/ghc/tree/linear-types) .
+The roadmap for the extension can be found at: [linear-types/roadmap](linear-types/roadmap).

 A library to serve as a central library for linearly typed program can be found at [https://github.com/tweag/linear-base/](https://github.com/tweag/linear-base/)